Delayed Speech Development is a Common Concern

-Expressive language appears later than receptive language, as the infant and toddler learns how to convey meaning.
+Expressive language appears later than receptive language, as the infant and toddler learn how to convey meaning.
 Beginning with vocalizations at the back of the throat in early infancy, a baby will progress to repetitive babble by the age of 9 months.
 A 12 month old child will be able to wave "bye bye" and will have a variety of babble sounds, in addition to a word or two.
-By the age of two, most children have approximately 50 words in their vocabulary and are stringing 2 word phrases together.
+By the age of two, most children have approximately 50 words in their vocabulary and are stringing 2-word phrases together.

 Expressive Language by Age

 Laughs, Imitates sticking a tongue out, may begin to babble.

 Babbles with an increasing number of sounds, squeals to get attention.